h2r/ein/README.md

 /filter_time/filtered_image
 /filter_time/filtered_pointcloud
 ```
-and now is a good time to mention that you can redirect input to oberlin_detection with
+and now is a good time to mention that you can redirect input to node with
 ```
 _image_topic:="/filter_time/filtered_image"
 _pc_topic:="/filter_time/filtered_pointcloud"